WKXZ: History

 The station went on the air as a class A FM station with the call letters WCHN-FM in 1961.
 It was initially transmitting from the WCHN (970 AM) tower and only had an ERP of 3,000 watts.
 In 1983, the station was upgraded to a class B FM station and changed its call sign to the current WKXZ.
 It moved to a new transmitter site at the former AT&T microwave tower on Tanner Hill, off New York State Route 23.
 Concurrent with the move, the station increased power from 3,000 watts ERP to 26,000 watts ERP.

-On June 17, 2025, WKXZ changed their format from hot adult contemporary to a simulcast of news/talk-formatted WNBF 1290 AM Binghamton.
+On June 17, 2025, WKXZ changed its format from hot adult contemporary to a simulcast of news/talk-formatted WNBF from Binghamton.
+The move followed the gradual closure of a Townsquare-owned three-station network in the Norwich and Oneonta areas–WCHN, WDOS, and WDLA–that featured entirely-syndicated lineups and did not include WNBF's local programming.
+WKXZ breaks from the WNBF simulcast during Binghamton Rumble Ponies games, which are only carried on WNBF.